New Zealand is a member of the AFCI.

 Location filming that involves the following activities needs approval from the relevant local or regional council:

-Many councils have implemented 'film friendly' policies, and work within the guidelines set out in the Local Government Filming Protocol (PDF, 1.03MB).
+Many councils have implemented 'film friendly' policies.
 For more information and a list of Film Friendly councils please visit the Film Friendly page of this website.

 These files are in PDF format.
 To view these files you will need to have Acrobat Reader version 8 or 9 installed.
 Download the latest Acrobat Reader.